Go to content

 "Bats get caught in your hair"

 Bats' echolocation is so sophisticated that they can easily avoid spider webs, so missing people is easy!
-The origins of this myth are unclear, but it is thought that the heat rising from our bodies attracts small insects which fly above our heads and the bats swoop to take them.
+The origins of this myth are not clear, but it is thought that the heat rising from our bodies attracts small insects which fly above our heads and the bats swoop to take them.

 "Bats feed on blood"